adamstuller/elm-spa-composition/README.md

 ## How to run the example

-Run the example using _elm reactor_.
+The simplest way to run the example is by using _elm reactor_.

+For spa serving I used [http-server-spa](https://www.npmjs.com/package/http-server-spa).
+So if you want to use the same server, follow steps on the webpage to install it.
+Any webserver can be used however.

+To run the example follow these steps:

+1. `elm make example/Main.elm --output app.js`
+2. `http-server-spa .`

 ## How to use it in another project